SEE ALSO THE LILITH GALLERY, THE ART HISTORY ARCHIVE & THE LILITH EZINE.

 Non-Fictional Work

-He also contributes to over 30 different blogs relating on topics from Art History to Politics.
-Some of his more noteworthy non-fiction works concern art history and theory.
-His piece 'The Work of Art in the Age of Digital Reproduction' is now mandatory reading for an art history course at NYU.
+Moffat has contributed to over 200 different websites and blogs with topics ranging from Art History to Politics.
+Some of his more noteworthy non-fiction works concern art history and art theory.
+His piece 'The Work of Art in the Age of Digital Reproduction' is frequently taught in universities.

 Art History/Theory